signicat/py-inapp-auth/README.md

 This example follows the documentation at [Swedish BankID: How to integrate authentication with Swedish BankID from a native app](https://developer.signicat.com/id-methods/swedish-bankid/#how-to-integrate-authentication-with-swedish-bankid-from-a-native-app).

+PS: Documentation for the Norwegian implementation will be made available as soon as it's ready.

 **Dependencies**:

 * Python 3